DerGuru/The-Resonant/Chapters/P2-04 - Dealer’s Trap.md

 Milo didn’t rush.
 He paged, pursed his lips, and said nothing.
 “Thanks,” he added, as if the word had a weight limit.

 Jason felt the clock on the other side of the curtain tick wrong again.
-The fluorescents disagreed in a new way—a little chorus that lost the beat for a bar and then found it because they’d always meant to.
+The fluorescents disagreed in a new way - a little chorus that lost the beat for a bar and then found it because they’d always meant to.
 The field did not want to show its edge where it touched the dealer.

 **He’s soothing the room,** Jason thought. **Trying to make us a little polite.**